robinjmurphy/secrets/README.md

 > Share passwords and secrets securely with using S3

-_Secrets_ is a command-line tool for creating and accessing passwords and other secrets securely.
+A command-line tool for creating and accessing passwords and other secrets securely.
 It uses S3 for storage and IAM permissions for access control.

 ## Installation